dmitrypol/dmitrypol.github.io/_posts/2018-03-22-elasticsearch-redis-pubsub.md

 ---
-title: "ElasticSearch and Redis Pub/Sub"
+title: "Elasticsearch and Redis Pub/Sub"
 date: 2018-03-22
 categories: elastic redis
 ---

-In previous posts we discussed integration between [ElasticSearch and Redis]({% post_url 2018-01-04-elasticsearch-redis %}) and using [Redis Streams]({% post_url 2018-01-16-elasticsearch-redis-streams %}) to work with time series data.
+In previous posts we discussed integration between [Elasticsearch and Redis]({% post_url 2018-01-04-elasticsearch-redis %}) and using [Redis Streams]({% post_url 2018-01-16-elasticsearch-redis-streams %}) to work with time series data.
 Now we will explore [Redis PubSub](https://redis.io/topics/pubsub) using the same example of Ruby on Rails website for national retail chain.

-Why would we use Redis PubSub vs sending data directly to ElasticSearch?
+Why would we use Redis PubSub vs sending data directly to Elasticsearch?
 One advantage is that multiple clients could be listening to our channel.
-We also might not want to create a direct integration between our application and ElasticSearch.
+We also might not want to create a direct integration between our application and Elasticsearch.

 * TOC
 {:toc}